- the belief in or practice of disinterested and selfless concern for the well-being of others.

-Our reward comes to us from Newton’s third law of motion which states that for every action, there is an equal and opposite reaction.
+Our reward for being the sources of altruism comes to us from Newton’s third law of motion which states that for every action, there is an equal and opposite reaction.
 This statement means that in every interaction, there is a pair of forces acting on the two interacting objects.
 In this case, that force is kindness.
 In other words, what goes around comes around.

 It is the way of nature.
 Its how the universe works, whether we like it or not.
 So, let’s practice a little altruism as often as we can and feel free to expect some in return.